danialgoodwin/dev/language-design/README.md

 Ideas:
 - Hardware and programming language designed togetherhttps://www.youtube.com/watch?v=_ahvzDzKdB0
 - "UNIX built for programmers to be highly productive"
+- Should there be syntactic sugar for common use cases?
+Ex: single-line if-statement, ternary-if

 ## Language-Design Trade-offs